JJtan2002/x-cube-n6-ai-hand-landmarks/README.md

 make -j8
 ```

-Once your app is built with Makefile, STM32CubeIDE, or EWARM, you can add a signature to the bin file:
+Once your app is built with Makefile, STM32CubeIDE, or EWARM, you must add a signature to the bin file:
 ```bash
 STM32_SigningTool_CLI -bin build/Project.bin -nk -t ssbl -hv 2.3 -o build/Project_sign.bin
 ```